marc-ferre/nanomito/README.md

 1. `submit_nanomito.sh` submits `wf-bchg.sh` and `wf-subwf.sh`
 2. `wf-subwf.sh` waits for basecalling completion, discovers samples, then submits analysis jobs
-3. `wf-subwf.sh` also submits a final job (`wf-finalize.sh`) that sends a single notification email when all jobs finish
+3. `wf-subwf.sh` also submits a final job (`wf-finalize.sh`) that sends a single notification email when all jobs finish, and optionally schedules `wf-export.sh` after finalization when export is enabled.

 This design ensures dynamic sample discovery after basecalling creates the sample directories.